 The following ad, a ship's sale poster for Charleston in the Carolinas, is really no different from the ads placed for the current slave trade going on in the United States by Planned Parenthood.
-The unborn babies are enslaved, made voiceless entities that have no human rights (this is legal, made so by the ruling of the Supreme Court in Roe vs. Wade, which disenfranchised unborn babies--which are given misleading, dehumanizing terms like "fetuses" or "blobs of tissue" by the abortion industry and its primary "feeder" organizations such as Planned Parenthood).
+Thanks primarily to this evil organization and evil industry, unborn babies are enslaved, made voiceless entities that have no human rights (this is legal, made so by the ruling of the Supreme Court in Roe vs. Wade, which disenfranchised unborn babies--which are given misleading, dehumanizing terms like "fetuses" or "blobs of tissue" by the abortion industry and its primary "feeder" organizations such as Planned Parenthood).

 "...public awareness of the pitiable situation of mechant seamen was already on the increase as a result of the fforts of evangelical Christians involved in the Slave-Trade Abolition Movement.
 In sheer, selfless devotion to the abused Africans themselves, it is doubtful whether any surpassed that "Apostle of the Negroes," Peter Claver (1581-1654), the Jesuit missionary, later canonized, who, for over forty years, went out to meet incoming slave-ships in the harbor of Cartegena [a Spanish silver port, S.A.] in order to minister to the desperate needs of surviving "cargo."